 - The Crafting Hall of Bree

 Finding Crafting Facilities

 The easiest way to find facilities is to use your Map (‘M’ key).
-You can then clear all icons from the filter, apart from the little “anvil” icon, which shows you where you can process your materials and create your items.
+You can then clear all icons from the filter, apart from the little “anvil” icon.
+The anvil shows you where you can process your materials and create your items.